Blockchain-Learning-Group/dapp-fundamentals/course-content/2-NEW-intro-to-dapps.rst

         }
       }

 - Try it out!
-Noting the text "click" logged to the browser developer console and successfully the event has been propagated upward to the parent component!
+Noting the id of the product logged to the browser developer console, 1,2,3 or 4, and successfully the event has been propagated upward to the parent component!

 - |app08|